s350fgroup25/s425f/README.md

 - you can see the screenshot

 ## /report
-- a init report in pdf format
+- an init report in pdf format
 - we have to finish the above mission, then done the final report